 Individuals & Couples

-- Develop personal boundaries and ability to choose
+- Develop healthy personal boundaries

 - Learn how to give and receive more satisfying touch

-Deepen your connection & intimacy
+Deepen your natural capacity for connection & intimacy

 Find more ease, confidence and sensuality in your relationships